girishji/scope.vim/README.md

 There are already some good implementations of this kind.
 See [fuzzyy](https://github.com/Donaldttt/fuzzyy) and [fzf](https://github.com/junegunn/fzf).
-This plugin has all the features except for the preview window (which I do not find useful).
+This plugin is minimal but has all the features except for the preview window (which I do not find useful).
 The core functionality is implemented in two files, with a total of ~300 lines of code.
-The third file contains some boilerplate examples.

 It is easy to extend the functionality to <a href="#Search-Interesting-Things">fuzzy search anything</a>.